 Many marinas have a waitlist for slips that can accommodate full-size cruising boats with deeper draft requirements.
 But those same marinas often have a few slips for smaller boats with shallow drafts.
 These “less appealing” slips are often available without a waitlist and at attractive prices.

 Instead of saving for years to afford a larger cruising boat, you might be able to afford a smaller cruising boat sooner and start having fun right away.

 Pocket cruisers are small and delightful, and you’ll want to take your boat out for daysails, weekends away, or long-term cruises.
 Bigger boats are harder to maneuver in small marina fairways.
 Bigger cruising boats often don’t leave the slip for a daysail because it seems like too much trouble.
 However, if you have a small boat, you’re more likely to take her out for the day.
 This functionality and usability mean you’ll use and enjoy your boat more.

 Pocket cruisers are easy to provision and take out for longer jaunts too.
 Because pocket cruisers have all the comforts of home, there’s no reason you can’t take your micro cruiser long distances.
-A pocket cruiser is like a Swiss Army Knife or a Tardis.
+A pocket cruiser is like a Swiss Army Knife or a Tardis. like the perfect sailing knife.
 It can do anything and take you anywhere.

 Best Small Boats Under 30 feet